johnanton21/7-1-BONUS/README.md

 ```

 ## USAGE
-> When the program starts, follow the on-screen instructions.
+> When the program starts, follow the on-screen instructions
 1. Launch the application from the terminal
-2. Provide the required input
+2. Provide the required input (1-7)
-3. The program processes the input and displays the results in the console.
+3. The program processes the input and displays the results in the console
+4. When you press `7` the program will be terminated